Offline vault

 Rural clinics

-Rural broadband is improving but not yet uniform.
-The vault lets clinicians work without waiting for a request to round-trip.
+Rural broadband is improving but it isn't everywhere yet.
+The vault lets clinicians do their work without waiting for every save to round-trip across a slow link.

 How it works

-The vault lives on your device.
+The vault sits on your device.
 Your PIN unlocks it.
-Without the PIN, nothing inside is readable, even by someone holding the laptop.
+Without the PIN, nothing inside is readable — even by someone holding your laptop.
+If the device walks away, the contents go with it but stay sealed.

-The vault is opt-in per clinician.
-During onboarding, you choose a PIN, the vault provisions, and you're ready.
-Practices can require the vault for certain roles or devices via practice options.
+The vault is optional and chosen per clinician.
+During onboarding, you set a PIN and the vault sets itself up.
+Practices that want the vault required for certain roles or devices can make that a rule.